indico/indico-user-docs/docs/conferences/timetable.md

 ![](../assets/conferences/timetable/no_session.png)

 The timetable also allows creating and scheduling a contribution at the same time.
 To do so, click again on _Add new_ and select _Contribution_ from the dropdown.
-Click on _Create a new one_ at the top of the dialogue.
+Then, click on _Create a new one_ at the top of the dialogue.

 ![](../assets/conferences/timetable/create_contrib.png)

 A new dialogue window will open where you must fill at least the title, start time and the duration of the contribution.
 In the _People_ field, you may add speakers, authors and co-authors.
 If you add speakers, they will be displayed under the contribution in the timetable.
+If you are creating a meeting timetable only speakers will be available here.

 ![](../assets/conferences/timetable/create_contrib_dialog.png)